 However, if you don’t pay close attention, you could end up hiking to Eze Village instead of arriving there directly.
 Here’s how to avoid that:

-The Difference Between Eze Village & Eze-Sur-Mer
+The Difference Between Eze Village & Eze-Sur-Mer (VERY IMPORTANT: READ FIRST!)

-Before we go any further it’s worth pointing out that Eze Village is on a large hilltop and Eze beach is at the bottom of the cliff.
 The walk-up would be an absolute trek and is a named hiking route called Sentier Nietzsche that covers 1,400ft (426 meters) and takes at least an hour to complete.

 It’s a steep climb so good quality hiking boots, sunblock, and water are needed as is a decent level of fitness.